Wrexham County Borough: Roads

-Wrexham bus station serves as the main bus terminus of the county borough.
-Bus services are operated by various bus operators such as Arriva Buses Wales, Arriva Midlands, TrawsCymru, Stagecoach North West, Llew Jones Coaches, Lloyds Coaches, M&H Coaches, Pat's Coaches, Tanat Valley Coaches and Valentine Travel.
-Popular bus services in the county borough include the Arriva Sapphire 1 between Wrexham bus station and Chester railway station, and the TrawsCymru T3 Wrexham to Barmouth service.
+Wrexham bus station serves as the main terminus of the county borough.
+Services are operated by various bus operators such as Arriva Buses Wales, Arriva Midlands, TrawsCymru, Stagecoach North West, Llew Jones Coaches, Lloyds Coaches, M&H Coaches, Pat's Coaches, Tanat Valley Coaches and Valentine Travel.

 Former tramways

 There was an electric tramway between 1903 and 1927, connecting Wrexham to Rhosllanerchrugog, operated by Wrexham and District Electric Tramways.
-The route was 4.4 mi long, connecting the mining villages with Wrexham city centre, and General railway station.
+The route was 4.4 mi long, connecting the mining villages with Wrexham town centre and General railway station.
 It was later replaced with motor buses in 1937.